yduf/yduf.github.io/_posts/2026-04-30-windows-linux-dual-boot.md

 ---
 > How to not break your windows 11 laptop when installing Linux.

+**see also**
+- [NVRAM / Multipartition Install](https://www.youtube.com/watch?v=qFQFmhGbRek) - OS not fully contained in the disk / General partition info.

 <div class="encart green" markdown="1">
 This has been tested with **LinuxMint 22.3** / **Windows 11 Pro** (in a enterprise environment) - 2026-04-30
 </div>